Asian shares mixed as Huawei sanctions stir trade fears

-SINGAPORE — Asian stocks were mixed on Friday amid worries that U.S. economic sanctions on Huawei would cast a pall on trade negotiations with China.
+SINGAPORE — Asian stocks were mixed on Friday amid worries that U.S. economic sanctions on Huawei may cast a pall on trade negotiations with China.

 An executive order by the Trump administration, aimed at banning Huawei equipment from U.S. networks, took effect on Thursday.
 The order also subjects the Chinese telecommunications giant to strict export controls.
 China has threatened to retaliate.
 It remains to be seen how the move will affect trade negotiations.